 How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 Choosing the right journal for your research is one of the most consequential decisions in the publication process, and journal rankings are one of the most useful tools available for making that decision.
 But knowing how to find academic journal rankings is only part of the picture.
 Understanding what those rankings measure, where they come from, and how to use them alongside other factors is what separates researchers who submit strategically from those who simply aim for the highest impact factor they can find.
 This guide covers the major ranking systems, where to access them, and how to use them effectively.
+For definitions of each metric and side-by-side comparisons of impact factor, eigenfactor, h-index, SJR, CiteScore, and SNIP, see the article on academic journal ranking metrics.

 Why Journal Rankings Matter